ryan-endacott/verbal_expressions/README.md

 ## Issues
  - I haven't yet ported the modifier code because Ruby Regexp handles modifiers a little differently.
  - Because `or` is reserved in Ruby, `or` is currently aliased to `alternatively`.
-Unforunately, `then` is also reserved, so you must use `find` instead.
+Unfortunately, `then` is also reserved, so you must use `find` instead.
 I'm very open to better name ideas :)

 ## Thanks!
 Thank you to @jehna for coming up with the awesome original idea!